HIGH SCHOOL SCHOLARSHIP PROGRAM

 ABC/CMEF encourages students who have successfully completed NCCER modules and have graduated from an Accredited Training and Educational Facility sponsored by Associated Builders & Contractors/Construction & Maintenance Education Foundation (ABC/CMEF) to attend one of the ABC/CMEF partnering community colleges to continue their education in the Career and Technical Education craft training program area that was studied in high school.

-Scholarships may be awarded based on available funds and the number of the submitted applications.
+Scholarships may be awarded based on available funds and the number of submitted applications.
 Scholarships are available for a maximum of two years after the recipient’s initial enrollment after high school graduation.

-Students must have graduated from an Accredited Training and Education Facility sponsored by ABC/CMEF.
+- Students must have graduated from an Accredited Training and Education Facility sponsored by ABC/CMEF.

-Students must start class at a partnering community college the first semester after high school graduation, not including the summer semester following graduation.
+- Students must start class at a partnering community college the first semester after high school graduation, not including the summer semester following graduation.

-Students must attend an ABC/CMEF sponsored class offered at a partnering community college.
+- Students must attend an ABC/CMEF sponsored class offered at a partnering community college.
 The scholarship covers enrollment in evening or weekend classes.
 With the exception of weekend classes, enrollment in day classes is not allowed as such enrollment will interfere with the opportunity for employment.

-Scholarship recipients must agree to work for a member company if offered employment.
+- Scholarship recipients must agree to work for a member company if offered employment.
 If recipients do not pass the pre-employment screening process or refuse employment, applicants will not be eligible for a scholarship.

-Scholarship recipients must pass each approved course with a grade of “C” or better to remain eligible for a scholarship.
+- Scholarship recipients must pass each approved course with a grade of “C” or better to remain eligible for a scholarship.

 There are many benefits of ABC/CMEF Sponsorship for high schools using the NCCER Curriculum.
 Access to an industry-recognized, competency-based, standardized quality curriculum and student registry in the NCCER database with an industry-recognized credential upon successful completion are just two of the many benefits.
 Participation with ABC/CMEF provides career development opportunities for students while attending high school and upon graduation.
-The ABC/CMEF required documentation your school needs throughout a school year can be found below.
-In order for faculty to process the Registration of Training Modules, the following links are required.